Generalizable Synthetic Image Detection via Language-guided Contrastive Learning: LASTED for Synthetic Image Detection

 \subsection{Augmenting with Textual Labels}

 The first challenge for exploiting joint visual-language features is that the training images (real or synthetic) do not naturally accompany with textual information.
-It is hence crucial to design a text data augmentation strategy to specifically fit the synthetic image detection task.
+It is hence crucial to design an appropriate text data augmentation strategy to specifically fit the synthetic image detection task.
 A naive method, to this end, is to manually associate a single word ``Real'' or ``Synthetic'' to each image in the training dataset (see $\mathcal{R}_1$ in Table~\ref{tab:label}), based on whether it is real or synthesized.
 However, we experimentally find that this simple labeling scheme leads to rather poor generalization in the synthetic image detection task.
 This is because there are different types of real (similarly synthetic) images, such as those captured by cameras (\eg, ImageNet \cite{deng2009imagenet}) and the ones drawn by humans through Photoshop or digital plates (\eg, Danbooru \cite{danbooru2021}).
-Clearly, these two types of real images have significantly different forensic features, \eg, the presence of camera traces in real photos and fictional elements in painting images, and hence, should not be mixed into the same category with the same ``Real'' label.
-To solve this problem, we propose to append secondary labels ``Photo'' and ``Painting'' to distinguish the aforementioned two types of images.
-We hence define four labels ``Real Photo'', ``Real Painting'', ``Synthetic Photo'', and ``Synthetic Painting'' \footnote{``Real Photo'' refers to natural images captured by any sort of camera, while ``Real Painting'' means digital images drawn by humans via digital tools.
-Also, ``Synthetic Photo'' and ``Synthetic Painting'' respectively represent the images synthesized using GAN or DM techniques, depending on whether photo or painting data are used for training.
-In this work, we do not consider those compound images, in which two or more of the above four types are mixed into an individual image.}, using which all training images are augmented with textual information.
-While it is possible to further append with more texts, such as ``Indoor'' and ``Outdoor'', this would significantly increase the cost of labeling and the subsequent training.
+Clearly, these two types of real images have significantly different forensic features, \eg, the presence of camera traces in real photos and fictional elements in painting images, and hence, should not be mixed into the same category with a single ``Real'' label.

-Some alternative labeling strategies are given in Table~\ref{tab:label}.
-For instance, since textual labels are characters representing abstract concepts, their order can be disrupted ($\mathcal{R}_3$) or even substituted with simple alphabets ($\mathcal{R}_5$).
-An interesting variation is $\mathcal{R}_4$, which, for instance, adds a hyphen to connect the ``Real'' and ``Photo'' labels to form ``Real-Photo''.
-Although $\mathcal{R}_4$ is similar to $\mathcal{R}_2$, it conveys a completely different meaning because ``Real-Photo'' no longer has any implicit association with ``Real-Painting'' and ``Synthetic-Photo''.
-Ablation studies to be presented in Sec.~\ref{sec:ablation} will show that $\mathcal{R}_4$ labeling choice results in a 6\% decrease in the detection accuracy.
-Now, we are ready to introduce the training and testing processes of our LASTED.